CKs-Technology-News/PrivacyTools/README.md

 Services with self-hosting options:
 - [AnonAddy](https://github.com/anonaddy/anonaddy) – Allows you to easily create aliases that forward to their eMail address.
-- [SimpleLogin](https://github.com/simple-login/app) – Allows you to easily create aliases for your eMail.
+- [SimpleLogin](https://github.com/simple-login/app) – Allows you to easily create aliases for your eMail, it has been [audited](https://simplelogin.io/blog/security-audit/).

 Services without self-hosting:
 - [Firefox Relay](https://relay.firefox.com) – Create aliases that forward to your real inbox.
 Allows 5 aliases.